vskode/acodet/README.md

         - hourly counts gives the number of annotations according to the accumulation metrics
         - hourly presence gives a binary (0 -> no whale; 1 -> whale) corresponding to whether the accumulation metrics are satisfied
     - `4` for generating hourly counts and presence spreadsheets and visualizations (using only the simple limit)
-    - or `0` to run all of the above in sequece
+    - or `0` to run all of the above in sequence
 - change `sound_files_source` to the top level directory containing the dataset(s) you want to annotate

 - once finished, save the **simple_config.yml** file